ananis25/funsql-dbt/README.md

 * `funsql-metrics`: A LookML like application that lets you specify dimensions/metrics against a database schema, and then make queries against it.
 FunSQL can be used as a query generator.
 [INCOMPLETE]

 * `funsql-dbt`: DBT like script to go over a dependency tree of query views/tables, and materialize them to a data warehouse.
+Using FunSQL lets us compose query fragments without a templating language like Jinja.